Joseph M. Fisher

 One of his most memorable moments was on September 13, 1944, when his crew was chosen to fire rounds into Germany using their 3” towed gun.
 These were the first rounds fired by the 90th Division and XX Corps into Germany and believed to be the first rounds to fall into Germany from troops of the Third Army.

 Joe was awarded a Purple Heart for wounds he received on April 21, 1945.
 He also earned a Bronze Star and the EAME Theatre Ribbon with five battle stars for each of the campaigns the 607th participated in.
-He was transferred to the 196th Field Artillery with other members of the 607th and returned to the U.S. in November of 1945 on the troopship, Joseph H. Nicholson.
-The ship docked at Newport News, Virginia, and he was discharged at Camp Atterbury, IN on December 2, 1945.
+He was transferred to the 771st Tank Destroyer Battalion on June 29, 1945, with other members of the 607th and returned to the U.S., in November of that year, on the troopship, Joseph H. Nicholson.
+The ship docked at Newport News, Virginia, and he was discharged, at the rank of Sergeant, at Camp Atterbury, IN on December 2, 1945.

 Joe’s mother kept all of his letters and many other mementos from his time in the service in a large album.
 The album was beginning to show its age and Joe and Catherine decided to donate everything to Ball State University in Muncie.
 Ball State University painstakingly digitized them and posted them on the internet.
 You can see the entire collection at the following link: